prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 Developer Maintenance Steps:

   1. Refactor duplicate code related to the price-formatting logic (across all files in the repo, including the "groceries.py" file).
 Move the common formatter function to a separate file called something like "utils.py" or "decorators.py" or "formatters.py".
 Then import this shared function into all the files that need it.
 NOTE: you may need to add the infamous "init" file to the "app" directory, and you may need to use the infamous "main" conditional in any files being imported from.
   2. Move any duplicate or related financial data fetching code into a separate module called something like "alphavantage_service.py".
 Include data fetching functions that can be tested in isolation, and imported into other files that need the data.
+HINT: it might end up looking something [like this](progress/app/alphavantage_service.py).

 Optional, Advanced Testing Considerations: